AibaAmine/my-accountant/API_DOCUMENTATION.md

 **Headers:** `Authorization: Bearer <access_token>`

-**Description:** Retrieves a list of all active service categories.
-Use this endpoint to populate your category dropdown/selection list.
-When the user selects a category, use the `id` field as the category value when creating services.
+**Description:** Retrieves a list of all active predefined service categories for dropdown/selection lists.
+These categories are managed by administrators and users cannot create custom categories.

 **Response (Success - 200):**